 What Do I Need to Do When Moving Out of State?

 Moving to a new state can be really different, and you want to be sure that you have everything in order before you take the leap.
 Here are some of the most important considerations that you need to make when you’re moving out of state.

-Purging while you pack can save you a lot of headaches and it can ensure that you save money because you’re not moving things that you aren’t going to use.
+Purging while you pack can save you a lot of headaches, and it can ensure that you save money, too.
+You won’t end up moving things that you aren’t going to use.

-The sooner you schedule your movers, the more accurate your estimate will be and the less rushed you will feel when it comes time to get everything in order.
+The sooner you schedule your movers, the more accurate your estimate will be – and the less rushed you’ll feel when it comes time to get everything in order.

-Make sure that utilities are turned on at your new place and are turning off at your old one.
-Also, put in your change of address for a couple of days before your moving date.
+Make sure that utilities are turned on at your new place (and make sure you turn them off at your old one).
+Also, schedule your change of address for a couple of days before your moving date.